 1. Designing and Architecture

-If you want to become a building architect or a designer, you will learn the four basic elements of architecture and design: Point, Line, Plane, and Volume.
-With these four elements, you actually can create any architecture or design.
-And if you make use of architecture principles and design principles, you will create beautiful and unforgettable things.
+To become a building architect or a designer, you will learn the four basic elements of architecture and design: Point, Line, Plane, and Volume.
+With these four elements, you can create any architecture or design.
+And if you use architecture and design principles, you will create beautiful and unforgettable things.

-Without architecture you can design any building, bridge, or landscape.
-With architecture, you can design buildings, bridges, and landscapes, people will travel thousands of miles to come and see it, like Central Park in New York or The Golden Gate Bridge in San Francisco.
-One could argue analog to this that enterprises like Facebook and Google also have been designed and constantly evolve with the smartest enterprise architecture (total concept) thinkable, instead of just designing and managing it like a normal average company.
+Without architecture, you can design any building, bridge, or landscape.
+With architecture, you can design buildings, bridges, and landscapes, and people will travel thousands of miles to see them, like Central Park in New York or The Golden Gate Bridge in San Francisco.
+One could argue that enterprises like Facebook and Google have been designed and are constantly evolving with the smartest enterprise architecture (total concept), which is thinkable instead of just designing and managing it like a normal average company.

-Although anyone in building architecture and design knows about these four elements and uses them daily, almost any enterprise architect does not know of them or use them daily.
+Although anyone in building architecture and design knows about these four elements and uses them daily, almost any enterprise architect does not know or use them daily.

 Dragon1 Open Enterprise Architecture Method

-Dragon1 is not only a digital platform for every professional, but it is also an enterprise architecture method and adheres to building architecture as much as possible, also with these four basic elements.
+Dragon1 is not only a digital platform for every professional but also an enterprise architecture method that adheres to building architecture as much as possible with these four basic elements.

 Dragon1 defines enterprise architecture as the total concept of an enterprise.
-A total concept consists of concepts, these are the architecture concepts.
-The architecture principle is defined as the way an (architecture) concept works and produces results.
-At a logical level, every concept consists of elements that collaborate to produce results.
+A total concept consists of concepts.
+These are the architecture concepts.
+The architecture principle is defined as how an (architecture) concept works and produces results.
+At a logical level, every concept consists of elements collaborating to produce results.

 Dragon1 defines that as an architect, as a designer of total concepts, you will only start to design an architecture (total concept) for a structure or solution once you have been given a contract or design assignment.
 Next, you start creating a program of requirements based on talks with stakeholders, the owner/client, and your experience and creativity.
-During the making, you also create sketches to use in your talks with stakeholders.
+During the making, you also create sketches for the discussions with stakeholders.
 And remember: you have to put a price tag on every requirement.

 The Dragon1 open EA Method, in short Dragon1, also recognizes four basic elements of an enterprise as the basis for all.
 If you want to be a successful enterprise architect, you need to, just like the building architects and landscape architects, make optimal use of your knowledge of points, lines, planes, and volumes when creating architectures and designs for enterprises.